RIR (Reps in Reserve) — how to measure intensity

 - Accurately determining RIR is a subjective skill that develops with experience and requires honesty about one's capabilities in the gym.

-What Exactly is RIR (Repetitions in Reserve)
+What is RIR (Reps in Reserve)?

 Comparison Table: RIR vs. RPE